leocadiotine/Dumbledroid/README.md

 It also adds non-intrusive memory caching using [SoftReferences](http://docs.oracle.com/javase/1.4.2/docs/api/java/lang/ref/SoftReference.html), i.e., when the garbage collector needs the memory, it is freed.
 The disk cache works by saving the data to the user's SD card.

+Furthermore: its connection with the web service is smart.
+Dumbledroid only opens a connection and checks the headers.
+If the web service's version wasn't modified since the last time Dumbledroid downloaded it, the framework will use the cached version.

 ##Usage
 You can find a whole working example on the `DumbledoreExample` folder of this repository.
 It's a working Android project that uses the Dumbledore framework.
 But for the purposes of this manual, following are step by step instructions.